Takeaways

 Smart Summary

 The dollar-cost averaging method of investing should fit into your portfolio’s investment strategy, including your risk appetite.
-Making a single point in time stock purchase can certainly be a viable long-term investing approach if you are willing to accept the risk profile.
+Making a single point-in-time stock purchase can certainly be a viable long-term investing approach if you are willing to accept the risk profile.

 Dollar-cost averaging can be a viable strategy in volatile markets for both seasoned and new investors.
 It reduces the emotional aspect of investing in favor of cadenced and objective investing and is best for investors who want to remove their emotions from their investment decision-making.
 Dollar-cost averaging is a fantastic strategy for creating long-term wealth.

-[1] Vanguard.
+(1) Vanguard.
 Cost averaging: Invest now or temporarily hold your cash?
-Last accessed March 26, 2024.
+Last accessed February 21, 2025.